Risk-Team/Climate-HAzard-Toolbox-CHAT-/README.md

 ### Trends

 The trends function allows the visualization of linear trends for spatially aggregated data with the option to bias-correct the data.

-`proj(data, save, plot_name, season, lowert, uppert, int_month, trends, palette, consecutive, duration)`
+`trends(data, save, bias.correction, plot_name, season, method, lowert, uppert, int_month, y.range, consecutive, duration)`

 1. **save**: logical.
 Used to save or not the plots
 2. **plot_name**: character.
 Specify the name of the plot